milkteamina/kingdombuilder/README.md

 # Kingdom Builder
-Tasks:\
+Tasks:
--Clean up code that was touched for the last 5 days\
+1. Take a good look at the logic.
+Make changes if necessary.
--Begin to work on the elements of the Board\
+2. Work on Player and GameState classes together
--Speed issues?
+3. Begin to work on the elements of the Board